 Navajo Rugs are extremely durable.
 When well-cared for, a Navajo rug can last for a hundred years or more.
 Many of our antique weavings were woven in the 19th century, and many are still in excellent condition.
-Read below for our recommendations on cleaning, display, and storage of your Navajo weavings to ensure they stand the test of time.
+Read below for recommendations on cleaning, display, and storage of your Navajo weavings to ensure they stand the test of time.
+These suggestions were compiled by Bill Malone from the Hubbell Trading Post in Ganado, Arizona.
 When properly cared for, your Navajo weavings can be passed onto your children and grandchildren in the same condition you now enjoy them.

 Never wash, steam clean, or iron a Navajo rug.
 Some rugs will have fold marks when purchased but these will come out naturally over a period of time after they are mounted or allowed to lie flat.
 Never shake a rug to clean it as the whip action can break the fibers.

 Rugs should be lightly vacuumed on a regular basis.
 When vacuuming a textile, it is recommended to use a non-brush attachment.
 Make sure to avoid sucking the corner tassels into the vacuum.
 For a floor weaving, place your foot over the tassels when vacuuming the corners.

 Most light stains and dirt can be dabbed clean with a damp cloth.
 Be sure to avoid getting the rug wet as this can cause dyes to bleed (particularly red dyes into white).
 Rugs should only be dry cleaned in an emergency; for example, if there is a severe stain.
 Repetitive dry cleaning will remove the natural lanolin oils from the wool and is not ideal for the long term preservation of the Navajo weaving.